websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ### Trigger a Build with the Sample

 Next, send a pull request to the upstream repository.
-The CI service will automatically begin a build that you will be able to use for your deployment.
+The CI service automatically begins a build that can be used for your deployment.

 First, navigate to your repository, and create a new pull request for your changes:

 ![Pull request button](./walking-through-the-deployment-life-cycle/images/02.png)

-Once you have sent the pull request to the upstream repository, the CI service will automatically begin a build that you will be able to use for your deployment.
+Once you have sent the pull request to the upstream repository, the CI service automatically begins a build that can be used for your deployment.

 ![PR Triggered Build in CI](./walking-through-the-deployment-life-cycle/images/09.png)